pycontribs/pyrax/docs/cloud_databases.md

 ## Create a User
-You can create a user on an instance with its own username/password credentials, with access to one or more databases on that instance.
+You can create a user on an instance with its own username/password credentials, with access to one or more databases on that instance, and optionally restricted to connecting from particular host addresses.
 Similar to database creation, you can call `create_user()` either on the instance object, or on the module.
 To simplify these examples, only the call on the instance is displayed.

 Assuming that you have the references `inst` and `db` from the previous examples, you can create a user like this:

-    user = inst.create_user(name="groucho", password="top secret", database_names=[db])
+    user = inst.create_user(name="groucho", password="top secret", database_names=[db], host="%")
     print "User:", user

 This prints out:

-    User: <CloudDatabaseUser databases=[{u'name': u'db_name'}], name=groucho>
+    User: <CloudDatabaseUser databases=[{u'name': u'db_name'}], name=groucho, host="%">

 ## List Databases or Users in an Instance